bengsfort/bengsfort.github.io/source/_posts/calculating-beacon-distances-with-optimized-averaging.md

 feature: average-optimizer-feature.png
 featureico: average-optimizer-thumb.png
 featurealt: Optimized averages from arrays of numbers.
-excerpt: The past few weeks I've been working a lot with calculating user/device location via signal strength from iBeacons, and 90% of the time it feels like playing Russian Roulette with an Imperial Blaster.
+description: The past few weeks I've been working a lot with calculating user/device location via signal strength from iBeacons, and 90% of the time it feels like playing Russian Roulette with an Imperial Blaster.
 Here's how I got rid of the guess work via optimizing data averaging.
 ---

 It's no real secret that beacons are most certainly still an "emerging technology" with some growing pains.
 Unfortunately when you're working on a hybrid app that depends on them, you kind of have to figure out a way to make things work.
 In this instance, it's trying to weed-out the distance/signal strength inconsistencies so user location can be calculated correctly and accurately.